nichoth/vdom-kv-form/readme.md

 # vdom kv form

-Editable list of keys and values, made with `virtual-dom`, compatible with raynos/mercury component interface.
+List of keys and values, easily editable with keyboard navigation.
+It's made with `virtual-dom` and compatible with mercury component interface.

 ## install